Celebrating the Life and Work of Dr. Domingo Gomez de Gimeranez

 First Cuban Biomedical Engineer

-Through the generous support of the Wallace H. Coulter Foundation, the Department of Biomedical Engineering will be presenting a program celebrating the First Cuban Biomedical Engineer Dr. Domingo Gomez de Gimeranez on Friday, May 7 from 8:45 AM to 4:00 PM.
-Students, researchers, and scientists from universities, industries, clinics, and other venues across the United States and abroad are invited to join us for the day and learn about The Forgotten Work of the First Cuban Biomedical Engineer.
+Through the generous support of the Wallace H. Coulter Foundation, the Department of Biomedical Engineering presented a program celebrating the First Cuban Biomedical Engineer Dr. Domingo Gomez de Gimeranez.
+Students, researchers, and scientists from universities, industries, clinics, and other venues across the United States and abroad came together to learn about The Forgotten Work of the First Cuban Biomedical Engineer.

-This celebration will also be an opportunity to share science, build community, and discuss issues specific to Biomedical Engineering.
-The program will include a keynote speaker, a Heart and Circulation Program, a forum, interviews, and a panel discussing issues specific to the work of Dr. Gomez.
+This celebration was also an opportunity to share science, build community, and discuss issues specific to Biomedical Engineering.
+The program included a keynote speaker, a Heart and Circulation Program, a forum, interviews, and a panel discussing issues specific to the work of Dr. Gomez.